///

 Community garden volunteers learn to make water purifiers from plastic bottles

 On Saturday, Oct.
 26, North Philly-based artist and children’s books author Alyssa Reynoso-Morris hosted a DIY water purification event at North Philly Peace Park.
-This was the final event of a three-part series called Stories Grow Here, funded by the Barnes Foundation.
+This was the final event of a three-part series called Stories Grow Here, organized by the Barnes Foundation.
 The series is a part of Barnes North’s Everyday Places Artists Partnerships, which

 More